stephenweigand/gpp-macros/README.md

 ==========

-Macros for use with [gpp](http://en.nothingisreal.com/wiki/GPP), a general purposes macro preprocessor.
-This is program that allows the user to specify macros with arguments using a customizable syntax.
+Macros for use with [gpp](http://en.nothingisreal.com/wiki/GPP), a general purpose macro preprocessor.
+GPP is a program that allows the user to specify macros with arguments using a customizable syntax.
 I use it to define LaTeX-like macros which are turned into RTF code.
-For example this will make 48 point text:
+For example this will define a macro called `\Huge` that will create 48 point text:

     \define{\Huge}{{\fs96 #1}}